ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - This document operationalizes the Research Gap object: Neuroscience of Transformation.
 - It assumes familiarity with these Biological Substrate objects:
     - Triple Network Model, Anterior Insular Cortex (AIC), HPA-Axis, Systems Consolidation, As-If Body Loop

 ---

+## [MANUSCRIPT SECTION] 1.
+Purpose and Scope

+What this document is for:
+- Designing sessions to *sustain* viable field conditions over time
+- Diagnosing transformation failures
+- Choosing intervention levers
+- Teaching the schema to others
+- Annotating research sessions for cross-notebook analysis

+What it outputs:
+- A diagnosis and a lever choice, not a score

+What it is NOT:
+- A model of the entire system (that's the four-level architecture)
+- A measurement tool (no units, no calculation, no prediction)
+- A substitute for the recursive process (that's Level 3)
+- Uses viability semantics (viable / marginal / non-viable), not binary pass/fail.

+Relationship to canonical object: This document assumes familiarity with the Field Viability Schema Research Component.
+Definitions, notation, architectural position, and failure mode taxonomy live there.
+This document covers application.

+---